 Picked these in the last few days – most of them today.
 Time to start the canning!
 I have passed quite a few out to our neighbors already.
 The cherry sungold tomatoes are by far my favorite.
 They look kind of yellowish in the picture but they are soooooo sweet!
 Definitely doing those again next… Read More Tomatoes Coming Out our Ears!

 Well…things have changed.
 I am working in the church garden, but NOT the community garden.
 Hubby and I decided that that would be just a bit too much especially with the traveling we wanted to do this summer.
 We made a great decision.
 I would have been overwhelmed.
 We just returned from our 2 weeks… Read More Gardening Update – July 20, 2012

 If you garden, and especially if you have an organic garden, do not be disappointed when you encounter pest problems.
 Or at least try not to be.
 Those bugs, gophers, rabbits, etc. all love your garden too, because it is chemical free.
 And they suck, sometimes literally :).
 You will encounter pest problems, there is… Read More The Battle for the Garden

 I planted both peppermint and chocolate mint in my divided herb planter.
 Now I have mint running out of my ears so I have been brainstorming on what to do with my abundance of the herb.
-A little research shows that mint has lots of good for you vitamins and minerals.
-If you need more… Read More 10 Great Ways to Use Fresh Mint!
+A little research shows that this delicious herb has lots of good for you vitamins and minerals.
+If you… Read More 10 Great Ways to Use Fresh Mint!